eli64s/readme-ai/README.md

 ## 🛠 Future Development

 - [X] Add additional language setup guides for populating the `🚀 Getting Started` README section.
-  - Currently compatible with codebases written in: `Python, Go, Rust, Java, JavaScript.`
+  - Currently compatible with codebases written in: `Python, Rust, Go, C, Java, JavaScript.`
 - [ ] Implement multiple README templates with different formats and styling.
 - [ ] Add feature to select the language of text written to the README file.
 - [ ] Add UI and robust backend with FastAPI to improve user experience.